 Mai sneered, slowly contorting her face into a crooked smile.
 "Noriko Mito: all she has is looks going for her.
 Deep down though, you know she's nothing but mental and personality issues incarnate.
 You've seen how she treats people."

 I'd tried turning a blind eye to it all, but it was hard to deny Noriko wasn't exactly a normal classmate.
 She'd often outright ignore anyone that tried talking to her, like they weren't even there.
-If the person persisted, Noriko would freak out and yell to back off in front of everybody.
+If the person persisted, Noriko would freak out and scream to back off in front of everyone.
 Boys tolerated her because of her looks, but her reputation was abysmal when it came to female classmates—for multiple reasons.

 "T-This is all for you, Nishikata!
 For your own good!
 Do you really want to be around when she finally snaps!
 She's mentally unstable!"

 "Have you tried looking in a mirror lately?"